-These pair of screws tend to come loose and you insert and remove your bottles overtime.
-In many cases, you might not have realise they came loose until you’re mid-ride and trying to insert or remove your water bottles.
+These pair of screws tend to come loose and you insert and remove your bottles over time.
+In many cases, you might not have realized they came loose until you’re mid-ride and trying to insert or remove your water bottles.

 11. Spoke Protectors in the Rear Wheel

 Most new road bikes come with a spoke protector, which is a piece of plastic sitting between the cassette and spokes on your rear wheel.